2017 New Year Resolutions For NQ Mobile

 NQ's Cash Position after FLM and Showself Divestment

-I believe that at a current share price under 4, NQ stock is significantly undervalued.
+I believe that at a current share price under 4, NQ's stock is significantly undervalued.
 Cash value per share is one of the most intuitive indicators to justify how much a stock is undervalued.
-So, in this section I'll run the numbers to calculate NQ's cash value per share.
+So, in this section, I'll run the numbers to calculate NQ's cash value per share.

 To simplify the calculation, I'll just use roundup numbers.
 By the end of Q2'16, NQ had cash $252 MM and Q3 burned about $11MM.
 So, the baseline cash balance is $252MM-11MM-172MM (CB payback) = $70MM.